How To Code Sign Windows Kernel Drivers using EV?

 After completing all the requirements and generating the .CAB package, it’s time to code-sign it and release it for end-users.
 The entire Windows kernel driver signing process is in two parts.

 The first part deals with signing using your EV Code Signing Certificate.
-And the second part deals with signing by Microsoft to make it align with security and system requisites.
+The second part deals with signing by Microsoft to make it align with security and system requisites.

 Part 1: Sign with your EV Code Signing Certificate